caio-messias/lunatik/README.md

 $ sudo journalctl -k
 ```

-When Lunatik is loaded, a new driver is also loaded, called luadrv and located in /dev/luadrv.
+When Lunatik is loaded, the poc-driver is also loaded, called luadrv in the filesystem and is located in /dev/luadrv.
 This driver expects lua scripts to execute them in kernel space.
 If your file is in user space, you can redirect it using
 ```bash
 $ cat script.lua > /dev/luadrv
 ```